 That first step can be the hardest, no matter the destination.
 So we asked some of our team members to share their own stories of awakening and inspiration.
-Read how some Gaia employees changed their lives to help the Earth.Brian, digital marketing manager
+Read how some Gaia employees changed their lives to help the Earth.Brian, Digital Product Manager

 "After moving to a major U.S. city in 2013, I made a decision to reduce my carbon footprint by changing my daily transportation habits.
 For over two years I walked or biked to work nearly every day, choosing to drive my car only when necessary.
-Not only did this positively affect the environment - it contributed to reduced stress, improving my health and well-being."Susan, product information specialist
+Not only did this positively affect the environment - it contributed to reduced stress, improving my health and well-being."Susan, Formulation Manager

 "In 2003, I toured the Gaia Farm.
 I stood in the fluorescent pink Echinacea field, completely awed by the world of herbs and the feeling of connection to nature.
 I realized that herbs can help connect people back to nature and something greater than themselves, and that this was real healing!
 I earned my master's degree, becoming an herbalist and nutritionist."